Meet the Staff at East Lansing Info

 Beth Peck became ELi’s Executive Director and Publisher in May 2023 following an open search and a unanimous and enthusiastic vote of ELi’s Board of Directors in favor of her appointment.
 Peck graduated from Michigan State University in 2004 with a degree in journalism and a specialization in public relations.
 Her career has included work in marketing, fundraising, and nonprofit management.
 She has been a regional director of development for MSU and, before that, an assistant director of development for Eastern Michigan University’s foundation.
 More recently, since 2018, she has served as the Executive Director for Project Koru, which provides peer-to-peer support for young adult cancer survivors.
 Peck is raising three children, all of whom currently attend East Lansing Public Schools, and her family lives in East Lansing’s Brookfield Heritage Neighborhood.

-Luke comes to ELi with a recent bachelor’s degree in journalism from Michigan State University.
-A native of northern Michigan, he also holds an associate of arts degree from Northern Central Michigan College.
-At ELi, he oversees our governmental reporting but he also does reporting himself, taking on stories that involve careful investigative work.
+Before becoming Managing Editor in January 2024, Luke worked for two years as ELi’s City Desk Editor.
+A native of northern Michigan, he holds an associate of arts degree from Northern Central Michigan College, a bachelor’s degree in journalism and a master’s degree in social work, both from Michigan State University.
 Having been a beat reporter for The State News, Luke has a strong understanding of local government and town-gown relations.
 Prior to joining ELi, he also worked for The Graphic/Petoskey News-Review, Great Lakes Echo and The St. Ignace News and he interned with the Michigan Coalition Against Homelessness.
-Luke is currently broadening his education and skills by earning a master’s of social work degree from MSU.
-His long-term professional interests fall in the areas of investigative journalism, particularly with regard to issues of justice.
-Luke lives in the Bailey neighborhood of East Lansing.

 Morgan Lees, Tech Manager

-Morgan created our new website (.news), and they now manage the ongoing design and maintenance of the ELi website.
+Morgan created the ELi website and now manages its ongoing design and maintenance.
 If everything is going right with the site, they should be invisible, and that’s how they like it.
-Morgan is a comic creator, writer, and artist – when not wrangling websites – who grew up in and still resides in East Lansing (along with family and cats).
-They were involved with All-of-us Express Children’s Theatre from a young age, directed six shows for the company, and served four terms on the AECT Board including two years as President and one year as Secretary.
-In their spare time, Morgan reads, plays computer and roleplaying games, dabbles in photography, karts and races in iRacing, and enjoys getting outdoors.
+Morgan is a comic creator, science fiction and fantasy writer, and artist – when not wrangling websites – who grew up in and still resides in East Lansing (along with family and cats).
+In their spare time, Morgan reads, plays computer and roleplaying games, dabbles in photography, races karts and in iRacing, and enjoys getting outdoors in nature.

 Dustin DuFort Petty, Reporter